-What exactly happens while the Night Nurse is here?
-Do I even need newborn care?
+What happens while the Night Nanny is here?

 - breast and bottle feeding support

-- support getting baby on a schedule and sleeping through the night if that is parents goal
+- support getting baby on a schedule, sleeping independently and sleeping through the night (if that's the parents' goal!)

 - perinatal care to help mother recuperate from birth

 Our Registered Nurses (RN’s), Licensed Practical Nurses (LPNs), Medical Technicians and Certified Nursing Assistants carry their Nursing Board licenses.
-This means they have had clinical training and that our company is accountable to the State Board of Nursing.
-You can look up your caregiver on your state's Nursing Board.
+This means they have had clinical training and are accountable to the New Jersey Board of Nursing.

-Our non-clinical caregivers with newborn and infant care experience have either 5+ years of private duty experience or have passed the Newborn Care Provider (NCP) certificate program that is part of the Fairfax Co. and NVCC Home Health Aide Curriculum.
+Additionally, our non-clinical caregivers with newborn and infant care experience have private duty experience or have passed the Newborn Care Provider (NCP) certificate program.
+While we work with a select few postpartum doulas, our team follow the NCP certificate guidelines.

-Background checks, vaccinations and flu shots are compulsory and the night nurses are happy to share these with you.
-Meet the team here!
+Background checks, sparkling references, vaccinations and flu shots are madatory and we're happy to share these with you.